 The primary purpose of the Association is to support its members in the process of facilitating quality, data-informed decisions for the enhancement of higher education.
 AIR is the premier source of IR education and professional development, and is a respected voice for its leadership in institutional research and data policy issues.

 AIR is governed by a 12-member volunteer board of directors elected by the membership that oversees the strategic and financial activities of the organization.
-Association operations are led by AIR Executive Director Randy Swing, Ph.D., who manages a staff of more than 20 professionals dedicated to advancing the profession and meeting member needs.
+Association operations are led by an Executive Director who manages a staff dedicated to advancing the profession and meeting member needs.
 The association administers an annual budget of more than $6 million.

-Each spring, AIR hosts a four-day conference (AIR Forum) that brings together approximately 1,600 institutional research professionals from around the world representing all sectors of higher education.
+Each spring, AIR hosts a four-day conference (AIR Forum) that annually brings together more than 1,600 institutional research professionals from around the world representing all sectors of higher education.

 IPEDS Workshops and Tutorials

-As the primary contractor for training related to the Integrated Post Secondary Education Data System (IPEDS) [link], AIR provides workshops and tutorials with step-by-step guidance in the use of IPEDS surveys and data tools.
+As the primary contractor for training related to the Integrated Post Secondary Education Data System (IPEDS), AIR provides workshops and tutorials with step-by-step guidance in the use of IPEDS surveys and data tools.

-e-AIR is the Association's electronic newsletter, which is distributed to more than 6,000 subscribers each month.
-The world's longest-running e-newsletter of its kind, e-AIR covers topics that include technical advice, book reviews, job postings and access to professional-development tools.
+eAIR is the Association's electronic newsletter, which is distributed to more than 6,000 subscribers each month.
+The world's longest-running electronic newsletter of its kind, eAIR covers topics that include technical advice, book reviews, job postings and access to professional development tools.

 AIR Professional File and IR Applications